idaholab/moose/modules/heat_conduction/doc/content/source/functormaterials/FinEnhancementFactorFunctorMaterial.md

 # FinEnhancementFactorFunctorMaterial

-This [functor material](/FunctorMaterials/index.md) computes the enhancement factor $\zeta$ to a convective heat transfer condition due to extended surfaces such as fins.
+This [functor material](/FunctorMaterials/index.md) computes the enhancement factor $\zeta$ for a convective heat transfer condition due to extended surfaces such as fins.

 ## Formulation